Vidal721/Robotics-scouting/935scouting/README.md

-4855 Scouter
+Robotics Scouter
 ============
 ## Version 2020.5.1

 Before you use this program at a competition, please ensure that you are using the latest version.
-Check with your lead scouter to ensure that you are.
+Check ther versions file to make sure that you are.

 ### Installation

-If you're reading this, then you're either on GitHub or your scouter is already installed.
-If you're on GitHub, you can download this whole folder to your device and unzip it to a secure location on your device.
-If you're already all installed, then congratulations!
+If you want to install this software, you need to download the zip file and unzip it, you can do this by right-clicking it and clicking Extract All.
+Note, that if your school or district has a filter, you may be unable to extract the file.
+We are currently working on this issue and are hoping to solve it soon

 ### How to Run

-Double-click the index.html file.
-This should open up your default browser and begin the scouting program.
-The recommended browsers to use for the scouter are Google Chrome and Mozilla Firefox.
-Using any other browsers is discouraged, as the scouter has not been thoroughly tested in any other environments.
+Open the Index.html file to get started.
+Make sure that you are opening this in your web browser, not your programming software.
+Remember that the un-programming customization option can only be used once and should be done when you are 100% ready to modify it.

 ### Basic Usage

-You will be greeted with a screen that asks whether you are a scouter or if you are the master scouter.
-Do not switch between scouter or master scouter, as this can cause discrepencies and break the program.
-If you need to switch between the two for any reason, make sure you export wherever you are at to save your data and click Reset data.

-There are two types of forms: match forms and verbal forms.
-Match forms should be used strictly during matchplay, and they require you to record the event and the qualification match number of the match you're watching.
-Be sure this is accurate, as this information plays a key role in the backend processes of the scouter.
-Verbal forms should be used when walking from team-to-team and asking for information.
-Only one verbal form is necessary per event.

-As a scouter, every new scouting report you make is assigned a unique ID.
-For the most part, the ID is not really important for general use unless special debugging must be done.
-All of your reports will be saved if you X out of the window and return, but DO NOT COUNT ON YOUR DATA SAVING AFTER SHUTTING YOUR DEVICE DOWN.
+The first page you open will be the home page, when you open this you will see a master, and scouter button.
+If you are the master scouter you will set your information in the program or in the customization stage.
+Your passowrd and information is not 100% secure so make sure it's not a regular password you use.

 ### Exporting